api3dao/vitepress-docs/docs/guides/dapis/subscribing-managed-dapis/index.md

 using [Airnode's](/explore/airnode/what-is-airnode.html) signed data.
 It utilises first-party oracles, enabling data to be served directly from reputable API providers via the Airnode.
-Unlike self-funded dAPIs, API3 manages the gas costs and the availability of the Managed dAPIs.
-This guide will walk you through the process of subscribing to a Managed dAPI.
+Unlike self-funded dAPIs, API3 manages the gas costs and the availability of the managed dAPIs.
+This guide will walk you through the process of subscribing to a managed dAPI.

 ::: info Managed dAPIs

-If you are planning to use your dAPI for a long period of time or if you are planning to use your dAPI in a production environment, we recommend that you use Managed dAPIs provided by the API3 DAO.
+If you are planning to use your dAPI for a long period of time or if you are planning to use your dAPI in a production environment, we recommend that you use managed dAPIs provided by the API3 DAO.
 This way, you can be sure that your dAPI will be available to your users at all times.

 :::